TymekDev/repos.nvim/README.md

   callbacks = {},    -- Callbacks with keys to match against remote URL })
 ```
+If you would like to execute callbacks again, then execute `run()` function (it uses saved configuration).

 Notes:
   - Multiple `callbacks` can be executed for a single repository